Rudxain/collatz_finder/README.md

 ## Intro
 This allows any human to aid in the search for a counterexample that disproves the Collatz Conjecture.

-However, the current purpose of this repo is just for learning purposes.
+However, currently, this repo is just for learning purposes.

 ## Usage
 > [!important]